plutoniumm/cquicc/public/reports/week3-lti.md

 to do the optimization and classification

 ## SVM Overview
 The general idea of an SVM is to have data points from which we can draw a line (hyperplane) +++through and classify them into two classes.
-The SVM algorithm then finds the best possible hyperplane that separates the data into two classes.
+The SVM algorithm then finds the best possible hyperplane that separates the data into two classes.[@2]

 <svg src="Wikimedia Commons" alt="Drawing a line between 2 classes" stroke="none" stroke-linecap="round" stroke-linejoin="round" viewbox="0 0 232 166" height="139" width="200">
 <g transform="translate(-212 -169)">